 Levels of housing code enforcement

 There are three main levels of enforcement of the housing code: administrative, civil, and criminal.
 Administrative enforcement is carried out within the local government.
 In general, the code enforcement officer first provides notice of the violation to the property owner.
-If the violation is not remedied within the requisite allotted time, the city can order a number of different sanctions.
+If the violation is not remedied within the requisite allotted time, the locality can order a number of different sanctions.
 These include assessing administrative penalties, issuing an order that the violation be removed, or suspending a license or permit.
 Some localities have the authority to impose a lien on the property if the property owner fails to pay the penalties.
-The property owner generally is able to appeal the city’s determination and sanctions through an administrative hearing, and then to an appellate board or trial court.
+The property owner generally is able to appeal the locality’s determination and sanctions through an administrative hearing, and then to an appellate board or trial court.

 Civil enforcement, by contrast, begins in the court system.
-The city will file a lawsuit seeking an order that the violation be repaired and sometimes that penalties be imposed if the owner fails to do so.
+The locality will file a lawsuit seeking an order that the violation be repaired and sometimes that penalties be imposed if the owner fails to do so.
 Localities generally only pursue civil enforcement in egregious cases where administrative enforcement has been unsuccessful in remedying the violation, or where the property poses health or safety threats.
 Criminal enforcement is the least common type of housing code enforcement.
 In jurisdictions that have criminalized housing code violations, a violation is usually considered a misdemeanor or an infraction.

 Criminal enforcement may be initiated by a district attorney or a city attorney.
 Housing code enforcement through the criminal system is generally considered a strategy of last resort that should only be used where the other enforcement options have failed to yield results.
+A locality’s enforcement tools will be shaped significantly by the authorities granted to them from their state, as well as their resources to pursue violations.

 Building code enforcement